pghalliday/alarmist/README.md

 - `npm run build` - run tests then build
 - `npm run watch` - watch for changes and run build
 - `npm run ci` - run build and submit coverage to coveralls
+- `npm start` - use alarmist to monitor its own build tasks in parallel :)